• Almost all of the following architectural and urban history publications are peer-reviewed.

 By proposing these three inspection galleries, Bentham addressed the problem of inspecting all inmates.
 However, he created a new problem: From no central point was it now be possible to see all activity, as the floor plans below show.
 The panoramic view below shows the superintendent’s actual field of view, from which he could see into no more than four complete cells at a time.
 The view from the center was not, in fact, all-seeing.
 Guards would have to walk a continuous circuit round-and-round, as if on a treadmill.
 They, too, are prisoners to the architecture.

 The intervening stairwells and inspection corridors between the perimeter cells and the central tower might have allowed inspectors to see into the cells.
 Yet these same architectural features would also have impeded the inmates’ view toward the central rotunda.
 Bentham claimed this rotunda could become a chapel, and that inmates could hear the sermon and view the religious ceremonies without ever needing to leave their cells.
-The blinds, normally closed, could be opened up for viewing the chapel.
+The blinds, normally closed, could be opened up for viewing the chapel:

 Bentham’s suggestion was problematic.
-The two cross sections above show that, although some of the inmates could see the chapel from their cells, most would be unable to do so.
+The cross sections above show that, although some of the inmates could see the chapel from their cells, most would be unable to do so.

 In spite of all these obvious faults in panopticon design, Bentham still claimed that all inmates and activities were visible and controlled from a single central point.
 When the superintendent or visitor arrives, no sooner is he announced that “the whole scene opens instantaneously to his view,” Bentham wrote.

-Despite Bentham’s claims to have invented a perfect and all-powerful building, the real panopticon would have been flawed were it built as this data visualization helps illustrate.
+Despite Bentham’s claims to have invented a perfect and all-powerful building, the real panopticon would have been flawed were it built, as this data visualization helps illustrate.
 Although the circular form with central tower was chosen to facilitate easier surveillance, the realities and details of this design illustrate that constant surveillance was not possible.
 That the British public and Parliament rejected Bentham’s twenty year effort to build a real panopticon should be no surprise.

 However flawed the architecture, Bentham remained ahead of his time.
 He envisioned an idealistic and rational, even utopian, surveillance society.
 Without the necessary (digital) technology to create this society, Bentham fell back on architecture to make this society possible.
 The failure of this architecture and its obvious shortcomings do not invalidate Bentham’s project.
 Instead, these flaws with architecture indicate that Bentham envisioned an institution and society that would only become possible through new technologies invented hundreds of years later.